gpocali/docker-boinc/README.md

 # docker-boinc
 This is an expansion on LinuxServer/boinc image to include nut-client for suspending while on UPS battery and resuming tasks when power is back online.

+## ToDo
+* Add cross platform Dockerfile and builds

 ## New Environmental Variables in this Docker vs linuxserver/boinc
 * NUT_UPS - Name of ups on NUT server
 * NUT_SERVER - IP Address or hostname of NUT server
 * NUT_USER - Username of NUT server
 * NUT_SECRET - Password for user on NUT server
+* HOSTNAME - (Optional - Experimental) Set instance hostname for use in BOINC

 ## Setup Exclusive Applications in BOINC Client
 * Open BOINC administration webUI